 If you have both gains and losses, you’ll have to “net” your long-term and short-term capital gains and losses and pay the capital gains tax on the net gain or loss.
 See Schedule D instructions for more information.

-In most cases, you’ll use your home purchase and sale information to complete Form 8949 so you can report your capital gains and losses on Schedule D. Remember that the Form 1099-S (issued for home sales by your attorney, lending company, or title company) will keep you honest with the IRS by reporting your capital gains directly to the government.
+In most cases, you’ll use your home purchase and sale information to complete Form 8949 so you can report your capital gains and losses on Schedule D. Remember that the Form 1099-S (issued for home sales by your attorney, lending company, or title company) will report your capital gains directly to the government.
 Check out the reporting exceptions to this form.

 Above all, reach out to a professional tax advisor for more in-depth questions.
 Your tax professional will be well equipped to answer all your questions and concerns and will be able to give you tax solutions tailored to your individual situation.